tmarfil/nginx_on_ecs_fargate/README.md

 #### 2.7.
 Test the demo application

-After scaling your ECS Fargate Service to two containers, let's verify that both are accessible via HTTPS.
+After scaling your ECS Service to two containers, let's verify that both are accessible via HTTPS.
 To access the web pages in a browser, simply enter the HTTPS URL with the public IP

 ```
 https://<PUBLIC_IP>